Personal Safety Plan

 It may be easier to make a long-distance phone call than to call across town, so an out-of-town contact may be in a better position to communicate among separated family members.

 Be sure every member of your family knows the phone number and has coins or a prepaid phone card to call the emergency contact.
-Be patient, because you may have trouble getting through or the telephone system may be down altogether.
+Be patient, because you may have trouble getting through or the phone system may be down altogether.